njcbora10tha/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 ## Add Weather Data from Snowflake Marketplace

 ### Click on Data Marketplace and type WEATHER in Search Snowflake Marketplace toolbar
+You may have to click on the home icon on the top left of the page just below the bookmarks bar.

 ![Search Dataset](assets/Weather_DM_1.png)